Everything PR News

 Share

 Roof.
-Sports PR is now four disciplines stacked into one practice — brand campaign work, athlete representation, league and team communications, and AI visibility for everything above.
-The strongest sports communications operators in 2026 run all four in coordination.
+Sports PR is three disciplines stacked into one practice — brand campaign work, athlete representation, and league and team communications.
+The strongest sports communications operators run all three in coordination.
 The ones who do not are losing share to the ones who do.

-Sports PR has moved from a single discipline (publicity for the team or the league) into four parallel disciplines that share talent, infrastructure, and measurement frameworks.
+Sports PR has moved from a single discipline (publicity for the team or the league) into three parallel disciplines that share talent, infrastructure, and measurement frameworks.

 • Brand campaign work.
 The Nike-Wieden+Kennedy partnership, Gatorade's athlete endorsement model, and the broader sports advertising category.

 • Athlete representation.
 Individual athlete publicists, agents, and brand management.
-Now a portfolio business — Patrick Mahomes runs partnerships across State Farm, Subway, Coors Light, T-Mobile, Adidas, and Oakley simultaneously.
-LeBron James operates a media company (Uninterrupted, SpringHill) on top of his endorsement portfolio.
+Now a portfolio business — top athletes run partnerships across multiple endemic and non-endemic categories simultaneously.
+LeBron James operates a media company (SpringHill) on top of his endorsement portfolio.
+The athlete-as-content-CEO benchmark is now the Kelce brothers' $100M Wondery New Heights deal.

 • League and team communications.
 The internal communications function inside the NFL, NBA, NHL, MLB, MLS, WNBA, and the major college conferences.
 Plus the team-level comms work covering crisis events, executive transitions, and ownership changes.
 See Sports League and Team Communications.